 (& Kids at Heart)

 I’ve always loved picture books—first as a young child, years later as a preschool teacher, and now as I practice the craft of picture book writing.
-I’m in my fourth year as a participant in the 12 x 12 Picture Book Writing Challenge founded by Julie Hedlund.
+I’m in my sixth year as a participant in the 12 x 12 Picture Book Writing Challenge founded by Julie Hedlund.
 My participation in this knowledgeable and supportive group has helped me create a number of picture book manuscripts.

 I started reading and writing poetry around the age of eight.
 I loved rhyme and lyrical language and capturing a slice of life in a verse or two.
 I still do and I’ve been writing poetry for adult readers for many years.